What you need to know: vaping, alcohol, drugs and safe driving

 Most vapes contain nicotine, which makes them highly addictive like cigarettes and can make quitting difficult.
 If you think you may be addicted or know someone else at risk, support is available to help you get off vapes.

-You can talk to your GP or local youth health service for advice and support.
+You can ask your GP or local youth health service for advice and support.
 Or you can call the Quitline on 13 7848.
-Our friendly Counsellors understand vaping, smoking and nicotine addiction and can provide advice, tips, and support to help you quit.
+Our friendly Counsellors understand vaping, smoking and nicotine addiction and can provide guidance, tips, and support to help you quit.

-Young Aboriginal people can call the Aboriginal Quitline on 13 78 48 to speak to an Aboriginal Counsellor and receive confidential advice and support to help you live vape free.
+Young Aboriginal people can call the Aboriginal Quitline on 13 78 48 to speak to an Aboriginal Counsellor and receive confidential advice and support to help them live vape-free.

 How can vapes harm my health?

-There’s evidence that adolescents may become addicted to nicotine quicker, and at lower or less regular levels of consumption, than adults.
-Adolescence is an important time for brain development, and exposure to nicotine can have long-term health consequences, impacting memory, attention, and learning.
+There’s evidence that adolescents may become addicted to nicotine quicker and at lower or less regular levels of consumption than adults.
+Adolescence is an essential time for brain development, and exposure to nicotine can have long-term health consequences, impacting memory, attention, and learning.

 How do I say no to a vape?